bennicodes/budget-buddy/README.md

 This application showcases the use of modern frontend development techniques and is mainly build using react and firestore for storage of information and user authentication.

+Since I´m using a server.js to hide the API keys and sensitive information I had struggles with getting it to run as desired when deploying the app to netlify.

 ## Features

 - Add, track and manage personal expenses